A-Star100/SimplePythonChatBot/README.md

 Make sure to replace "api-key" with the API key you got from OpenAI, which you can obtain [here](https://platform.openai.com/docs/overview), by signing up/logging in and clicking "API key reference", and also make sure to keep any ".env" files (that you got after the export) containing your API key not publicly visible.
 For example, if you are forking this repo, you may want to keep the key in GitHub secrets as a secret API key.

-**If you don't need to protect your API key, you don't need to setup an environment variable.
+## Don't need to protect your API key?
+Don't set up an environment variable!
 Instead, do this:**
 1. Delete the `import os` portion of the Python code.
 2. Replace: